scalyr/scalyr-agent-2/docs/docker.md

 	docker run -d --name scalyr-agent custom/scalyr-agent scalyr-agent-2 --no-fork --no-change-user start

-Note, this method is less than ideal, because the image's default command gets overridden and so you need to specify the full command and arguments each time.
+Note, this method is less than ideal, because the image’s default command gets overridden and so you need to specify the full command and arguments each time.

 An alternative method is to create a custom Dockerfile to copy your custom config file during the docker build process.

 # <a name="log-volumes"></a>Logging files from other containers

 In order to log files from other containers, you must share volumes containing those log files with the scalyr-agent container.
-You can then configure the scalyr-agent's agent.json file as per normal to copy those files to the Scalyr servers.
+You can then configure the scalyr-agent’s agent.json file as per normal to copy those files to the Scalyr servers.

 There are numerous ways to share volumes from other containers.
 See the docker documentation on [managing data in containers](https://docs.docker.com/userguide/dockervolumes/)